Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Results

 \subsection{Sensitivity Analysis of Neural Network Parameters}

+Following the broad overview of the energy landscape, this section presents a fine-grained sensitivity analysis to quantify the impact of individual neural network parameters on energy consumption.
+For this study, we fix the hardware assumptions to the Typical Neuromorphic setting, as it represents a realistic deployment scenario for specialized accelerators.
+This allows us to isolate the effects of intrinsic model characteristics.
+Against a fixed, optimized QNN baseline with 80\% activation sparsity~\cite{gong2024fast}, we systematically vary key SNN parameters—time window ($T$), spike rate ($s_r$), weight precision (4-bit and 8-bit), and network size ($N_{\text{src}}$)—to quantify their influence on the energy ratio $E_{\text{SNN}}/E_{\text{QNN}}$.
+Figure~\ref{fig:sensitivity_detail_plots} presents the results of this parametric sweep.

-\textbf{Impact of Time Window ($T$) and SNN Spike Rate ($\SR$):} A primary observation is that as $T$ increases, the SNN must operate at an increasingly lower spike rate ($\SR$) to remain energy-competitive with the QNN.
-For instance, with 8-bit weights and $N_{\text{src}}=4096$, the breakeven point where $E_{\text{SNN}} = E_{\text{QNN}}$ occurs at $\SR \approx 0.3$ for $T=1$, but this threshold tightens significantly to $\SR \approx 0.046$ for $T=7$.
-This trend is expected, as the SNN's dominant energy costs scale with the $T \cdot \SR$ product, while the QNN's energy cost increases more slowly with the QNN precision of $\lceil \log_2(T+1) \rceil$.
+\revisev{\textbf{Impact of Time Window ($T$) and SNN Spike Rate ($\SR$):} As $T$ increases, the SNN must operate at an increasingly lower spike rate to remain energy-competitive with its QNN twin.
+With 8-bit weights and $N_{\text{src}}=4096$, the breakeven point is $\SR\approx0.297$ at $T=1$ and decreases to $\SR\approx0.082$ at $T=3$.
+The dominant event-dependent SNN terms scale with $T\SR$, whereas the QNN activation precision grows only as $\lceil\log_2(T+1)\rceil$; the membrane-state term adds a further cost per timestep.}

-However, our analysis reveals a nuanced exception when transitioning from $T=7$ to $T=8$.
-The breakeven spike rate for $T=7$ ($\SR \approx 0.046$) is slightly lower (i.e., more stringent) than for $T=8$ ($\SR \approx 0.0049$).
-This counter-intuitive result occurs because the QNN's precision requirement jumps from 3 bits ($\lceil \log_2(7+1) \rceil$) to 4 bits ($\lceil \log_2(8+1) \rceil$), causing a step increase in its $E_{\text{MAC}}$.
-The SNN's energy increase from one additional timestep is less pronounced, making it comparatively more efficient at $T=8$ than at $T=7$.
-Despite this local anomaly, the overarching conclusion remains that larger $T$ values impose severe constraints on the operational spike rate for SNNs to maintain an energy advantage.
+\revisev{The only local non-monotonicity occurs between $T=3$ and $T=4$ for 4-bit weights and $N_{\text{src}}=64$: the breakeven spike rate changes from $\SR\approx0.067$ to $\SR\approx0.069$.
+This small relaxation occurs because the capacity-matched QNN precision increases from 2 to 3 bits when $T$ changes from 3 to 4, producing a step increase in $E_{\text{MAC}}$.
+The overall trend remains unchanged: increasing $T$ generally tightens the spike-rate requirement for SNN energy savings.}

 Furthermore, Figure~\ref{fig:sensitivity_detail_plots} highlights a critical threshold for the SNN's internal data transmission strategy.
 For the Typical Neuromorphic setting, this threshold occurs at $\SR \approx 0.12-0.17$, depending on weight bit-width.
 When the SNN spike rate $\SR$ exceeds this value, the energy cost of handling sparse events ($N_{\text{src}} T \SR (\widetilde{E}^{\text{move}} + E_{\text{weight}})$) surpasses that of broadcasting data densely ($N_{\text{src}} T (\overline{E}^{\text{move}} + E_{\text{weight}})$).
 This indicates that for higher-activity SNNs, a dense dataflow can be more energy-efficient than a sparse, event-driven one within the same architecture.